My number one travel experience is a very personal one, which involves a site that had almost mythical status during my childhood.

 Some forty years later, I was able to pay homage to the feted church on my way home from a trip to Indonesia.
 I will never forget the feeling of emotion & pride as I viewed the mecca that had seemed impossibly far away as I grew up.

 This most personal of pilgrimages set me thinking about my top travel experiences.
-One look at my bucket list will show you that I have a load of must-sees still to do, but here are my top ten thus far:
+One look at my bucket list will show you that I have a load of must-sees still to do, but here are my top ten up to 2010.

-Number Ten – Watching the Ramayana at Prambanan in Java
+Number Ten – Watching the Ramayana at Prambanan in Java, Indonesia

 I visited Java & Bali in 1997 (we were actually due to do Malaysia & Sumatra, but El Niño put paid to that idea).